 To always hear every person’s perspective and treat everyone with respect.

-The IDP is primarily a project of Mercy Mission World and our partners are WAMY, IPCI, SANZAF, DEENCLASS, ALKAUTHAR INSTITUTE, CARING WOMEN’S FORUM, CARING SISTERS NETWORK AND AWQAF-SA
+The IDP is primarily a program of Mercy Mission World and our partners are WAMY, UNION OF AFRICAN SCHOLARS, IPCI, SANZAF, DEENCLASS, ALKAUTHAR INSTITUTE, CARING WOMEN’S FORUM, CARING SISTERS NETWORK AND AWQAF-SA & Charity and Welfare Foundation.